MicrosoftDocs/winrt-related/winrt-related-src/schemas/mobilebroadbandschema/wwan/element-usage.md

 ---
-Description: Defines the number of bytes the subscriber has consumed against their data limit.
+description: Defines the number of bytes the subscriber has consumed against their data limit.
 Search.Product: eADQiWindows 10XVcnh
 title: Usage
 ms.assetid: 82d451f6-18be-4455-b62a-61296a8f8ad0